 - be typed or word-processed, double-spaced, with margins of at least one inch.
-It should run to not less than four pages and no more than ten in length (not including a detailed research bibliography) - provide a provisional title for the thesis, explain the central idea, question, or problem you wish to research, and justify the choice of material (texts, writers, period, genre or theories) you intend to study - give an indication of how this research might be organised into a thesis, outlining how the thesis might be divided into chapters. - give an indication of how you expect your research to contribute new knowledge on your chosen topic and in wider fields of study. - explain what methodologies will be used in the course of your research, and also what resources you may need to consult or use. - provide an intended schedule of the research project
+It should run to not less than four pages and no more than ten in length (not including a detailed research bibliography) - provide a provisional title for the thesis, explain the central idea, question, or problem you wish to research, and justify the choice of material (texts, writers, period, genre or theories) you intend to study - give an indication of how this research might be organised into a thesis, outlining how the thesis might be divided into chapters. - give an indication of how you expect your research to contribute to knowledge on your chosen topic and in wider fields of study. - explain what methodologies will be used in the course of your research, and also what resources you may need to consult or use. - provide an intended schedule of the research project

-Proposal Guidelines - PhD Creative Writing and Practice-based PhD Drama
+Proposal Guidelines - Creative Writing

-In order to be considered for the PhD Creative Writing and Practice-based PhD Drama programmes, you should produce a proposal.
+In order to be considered for the PhD programme you should produce a proposal.
 The proposal should include:

 - 1. Title of PhD. - 2.
 The research questions (probably between three and five) the PhD will seek to answer. - 3.
-The research context in which you are working, including a bibliography of key texts (these should include both creative and critical works). - 4.
-The creative and critical research methods you will use, and the relationship between these. - 5.
+The research context in which you are working, including a bibliography of key texts (these should include both creative and critical works).

+- 4. The creative and critical research methods you will use. - 5.
 A schedule for the research process.
 You should include main chapter headings and a timeline for their completion as well as other key stages in the research process. - 6.
-The outcomes of the research.

-For PhD in the creative writing strand, that is a poetry collection, novel, short stories, creative nonfiction, critical writing etc
+The outcomes of the research, that is a poetry collection, novel, short stories, creative non-fiction, critical writing etc - 7.
+A writing sample of approximately 5000 words of creative prose or 10-15 pages of poetry.
+If available you should also include a sample of critical writing up to 3000 words.